reuk/wayverb/docs_source/boundary.md

 The reflection factor $R$ is a complex value given by $R=|R|\exp(i\chi )$, which describes a modification to the amplitude and phase of the reflected wave ($|R|$ is the magnitude term, $\chi$ is phase).
 This factor depends both on the frequency and direction of the incident wave.
 When $\chi = \pi$, $R=-1$, corresponding to a phase reversal.
-This is known as a 'soft' wall, but is rarely seen in room acoustics.
+This is known as a "soft" wall, but is rarely seen in room acoustics.
 It is reasonable to assume that reflections are in-phase in the majority of problems.

 The wall impedance $Z$ is defined as the ratio of sound pressure to the normal component of particle velocity at the wall surface.